michaelbuchar/poker-pomdp/README.md

 ---

-## Introduction
+## More Information

-Refer to the document AA228_Final_Project.pdf for an overview of the results of the POMDP and MDP training using Q-learning.
+Refer to the document AA228_Final_Project.pdf for an overview of the project and results of the POMDP and MDP training using Q-learning.

 ---